We have often been asked by users if they should give admin access to plugin developers to fix bugs on their websites.

 When a plugin developer is testing their plugin, they don’t have any other plugins activated, and they’re using the default WordPress theme.

 This is why sometimes the bug that you encounter is specific to your site.
-Maybe it’s a bug with a theme that you’re using or with a combination of other plugins that you have installed.
+Maybe it’s a bug with a theme you’re using or with a combination of other plugins you have installed.

 In order for plugin developers to fix the bug, they must know what’s causing the issue.
 This is why they ask for your WordPress admin access, so they can have all the same variables.